Breakdown of Tan's relation in lossy one-dimensional Bose gases

+The other fluid component is characterized by a rapidity distribution $\rho_{< \Lambda}$ with no tails, so it satisfies Tan's relation.
+Thus, its momentum distribution $w_{< \Lambda} (p)$ decays as $C_{\rm c}/p^4$ at large $p$.

+The total momentum distribution $w(p)$ of the gas is the sum of the momentum distributions of both components, which leads to Eq.~(\ref{eq:csommecccr}).

+Having established the key formula~(\ref{eq:csommecccr}), we now turn to the question: Is there a physical process that produces such peculiar states with $1/q^4$ tails in their rapidity distribution?
+We are aware of only one such example in the literature so far: a sudden quench of the interaction strength $g$, which relaxes to a state with $C_{\rm r} >0$~\cite{de2014solution}.
+In the rest of this Letter we argue that atom losses, which are ubiquitous in experiments, always generate these peculiar states.

 \paragraph*{Losses and $1/q^4$ tails of the rapidity distribution.} We consider the general case of local $K$-body losses, where $K=1,2,3, \dots$ is the number of atoms lost in each loss event.
 Depending on the experiment, losses are typically dominated by $K=1$, $K=2$~\cite{hensler2003dipolar,kinoshita2005local} or $K=3$ processes~\cite{soding1999three,tolra2004observation}, but it is convenient to keep $K$ arbitrary.
-The atom density then decays as $dn/dt=- K G g^{(K)}(0) n^K$, where $G$ ---in units of ${\rm length}^{K-1}.{\rm time}^{-1}$--- is a constant characterizing the loss rate.
+The atom density then decays as $dn/dt=- K G g^{(K)}(0) n^K$, where $G$ is a constant with units of ${\rm length}^{K-1}.{\rm time}^{-1}$ that characterizes the loss rate.
 Following Ref.~\cite{bouchoule_effect_2020} (see also Refs.~\cite{lange2018time,rossini2020strong}), we assume that the loss rate $G n^{K-1}$ is much smaller than the relaxation time, so that the gas relaxes to a Generalized Gibbs Ensemble after each loss event.
 This allows to represent the evolution of the gas under losses by its time-dependent rapidity distribution~\cite{bouchoule_effect_2020}.

 Let us assume that, at $t=0$ the gas' rapidity distribution has no $1/q^4$ tails, {\it i.e.} $C_{\rm r}(t=0) = 0$.
 For instance, the gas could be in a thermal state.
-We want to show that at $t=0$, $d C_{\rm r}/dt > 0$, implying that the rapidity distribution will develop non vanishing $1/q^4$ tails.
+We want to show that at, $t=0$, $d C_{\rm r}/dt > 0$, implying that the rapidity distribution will develop non-vanishing $1/q^4$ tails.

 To do this, we elaborate on the microscopic mechanism presented in the introduction.
 Consider the many-body wavefunction $\psi_{t=t_l^-}(z_1,\dots ,z_N)$ just before a loss event occuring at time $t_l$ and position $z_l$.
 Right after the loss, the wavefunction of the remaining $N-K$ atoms is $ \tilde{\psi}_{t=t_l^+}(z_1,\dots,z_{N-K})=L^{K/2} \psi_{t=t_l^-}(z_1,\dots,z_{N-K},z_{N-K+1}=z_l,\dots,z_{N}=z_l). $ As a reminiscence of its cusp singularities before the loss, the wavefunction $\tilde\psi_{t= t_l^+}$ still has a cusp at $z_j = z_l$ ($j=1,\dots,N-K$).
 Following the calculation of Ref.~\cite{olshanii_short-distance_2003}, we find that it results in a contribution $C^{(1\, {\rm loss})}/p^4$ to the momentum distribution, with the amplitude